Sep

 Matthew 25:1-4

 Fear not, thou worm Jacob [the dead will resurrect], and ye men of Israel [the living will transform]; I will help thee, saith the LORD, and thy redeemer, the Holy One of Israel.
-Behold, I will make thee a new sharp threshing instrument having teeth: thou shalt thresh the mountains, and beat them small, and shalt make the hills as chaff.
+Behold, I will make thee a new sharp threshing instrument having teeth: thou shalt thresh the mountains [tribulation at the time of Gog and Magog], and beat them small, and shalt make the hills as chaff.
 Thou shalt fan them, and the wind shall carry them away, and the whirlwind shall scatter them: and thou shalt rejoice in the LORD, and shalt glory in the Holy One of Israel.

 Isaiah 41:14-16